nassendelft/compose-win9x-theme/README.md

 # Win9x Theme for Jetpack Compose UI

-Welcome to **Win9x Theme for Jetpack Compose UI**, a distinctive and self-contained theme engineered exclusively for Jetpack Compose UI.
-This project diverges from the standard Material Design paradigm by offering a comprehensive suite of custom-built components that are intricately woven from Jetpack Compose primitives.
+Welcome to the Win9x Theme for Jetpack Compose UI.
+This is a unique, self-contained theme designed specifically for Jetpack Compose UI.
+Unlike standard Material Design themes, this project offers a complete set of custom components, all built directly from Jetpack Compose primitives.

-## Features
+## Key Features

-- **Standalone Components**: Each component is independently designed, eliminating dependencies on the Material Design theme, and ensuring extensive customization options.
+- Standalone Components: Each component is designed independently, without relying on the Material Design theme.
+This gives you extensive customization options.
-- **Multiplatform Compatibility**: With targets set for JVM, Android, and JSWasm, the theme is prepared for versatile deployment across various platforms.
-However, the primary emphasis is on the JVM target, with iOS compatibility forthcoming.
+- Multiplatform Compatibility: The theme supports JVM, Android, and JSWasm targets, making it versatile for various platforms.
+While the primary focus is currently on the JVM target, iOS compatibility is planned for the future.
-- **Development Stage**: Currently in its pre-release stage, the project acknowledges that it may include breaking changes until reaching version 1.0.0.
-Early adopters are encouraged to experiment and offer valuable feedback.
+- Development Stage: This project is currently in a pre-release stage.
+This means you might encounter breaking changes before we reach version 1.0.0.
+We encourage early adopters to experiment with it and provide valuable feedback.

 ## Live demo

-For a glimpse of the `win9x-theme` library in action, visit the live JSWasm demo at http://win9x-compose.ncaj.nl/.
-Please note that the JSWasm demo is experimental and does not fully represent the capabilities of the JVM target.
+You can see the `win9x-theme` library in action by visiting our live JSWasm demo at http://win9x-compose.ncaj.nl/.
+Please note that this JSWasm demo is experimental and doesn't fully represent all the capabilities of the JVM target.

 ## Screenshots